LightSun/android-style/README.md

 - Support animation between two children of the 'BaseScrapView'.
 - Support cache BaseScrapView and add it to the back stack.
 - Support listen to Activity's Lifecycle and event.
-- Support fast set properties of view ,named 'ViewHlper'.
+- Support fast set properties of view ,named 'ViewHelper'.
 - Integrated QuickAdapter and multi item Adapter. based on [JoanZapata/base-adapter-helper](https://github.com/JoanZapata/base-adapter-helper) and thanks for him.
 - the more to see in demo or source code